USITT is committed to rigging safety across the industry

 The Jay O. Glerum Rigging Master Classes

-The third series of rigging master classes in memory of master rigger and USITT Fellow Jay O. Glerum are being planned for 2018.
+The third series of rigging master classes in memory of master rigger and USITT Fellow Jay O. Glerum are being planned for 2019.
 USITT will offer training sessions for beginner to advanced riggers in different locations around the country.
-Entry level and *NEW* Intermediate level classes will be held in Dothan, Alabama - June 2018, and entry and advanced level classes will be held in Seattle, Washington - August 2018.

 Jay Glerum was a frequent USITT presenter and author of the Stage Rigging Handbook.
 He passed away in June 2014.
 The Glerum Master Classes include advanced classes carrying ETCP credit and entry to mid-level classes carrying CTE credits.
 USITT welcomes sponsorships to help keep costs low for two to three days of training.
 Past industry sponsors have included: JR Clancy, ETC, H&H Specialties, and Texas Scenic.

 Learn about Glerum Master Classes

 USITT is a founding sponsor and contributor to the ETCP program run by ESTA, and holds a seat on the ETCP Council.
 USITT offers ETCP exams for both ETCP Certified Rigger and ETCP Certified Electrician at its Annual Conference & Stage Expo.
 USITT members get a $100 discount on the exam fee.
 ETCP certification is becoming the industry standard for assessing professional stage riggers and electricians.
 Candidates must have over 3,000 hours of work experience to qualify, and once certified, must maintain that status via renewal credits and/or retaking the exam.